West Albury

 West Albury features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 63.9% of all households, including 22.0% couples with children, 29.2% couples without children, and 11.9% single parent families.
-Non-family households comprise the remaining 36.1%, with lone person households at 33.1% and group households making up 3.0%.
-The median household size is 2.2 people, which is smaller than the Rest of NSW average of 2.4.
+Family households account for 63.9% of all households, including 22.0% couples with children, 29.2% couples without children, and 11.9% single parent families.
+Non-family households constitute the remaining 36.1%, with lone person households at 33.1% and group households comprising 3.0% of the total.
+The median household size is 2.2 people, which is smaller than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households